-- 3 month limit for painting projects beginning with the power washing or other prep work. - 3 month limit on minor repairs that may not require ARC approval or Village permit. - 6 month limit for minor renovation projects beginning when building permit is granted. - 1 year limit for major renovation projects beginning when building permit is granted. - 2 year limit on new home construction projects beginning when building permit is granted.

-• The final ARC on-site project inspection to establish that the new construction project has been completed in compliance with the approved plans must be scheduled with the ARC Coordinator by the project builder and conducted within 30 days of the Certificate of Occupancy issuance date.
+- 3-month limit for painting projects beginning with the power washing or other prep work. - 3-month limit on minor repairs that may not require ARC approval or Village permit. - 6-month limit for minor renovation projects beginning when building permit is granted. - 1-year limit for major renovation projects beginning when building permit is granted. - 2-year limit on new home construction projects beginning when building permit is granted. - The final ARC on-site project inspection to establish that the new construction project has been completed in compliance with the approved plans must be scheduled with the ARC Coordinator by the project builder and conducted within 30 days of the Certificate of Occupancy issuance date.
+Repairs and Renovations which do not require ARC approval are subject to the same Time Limits.
+Any exterior requirement such as dumpsters, material laydown, etc. for indoor or outdoor construction is subject to the same Time Limits. - If the plan for curing a Community Wide Standards violation requires a submittal to the ARC, it is due by the end of the 60 days from the date of the notification letter.
+Time from receipt of the submittal, until the date of the response letter from ARC, is not counted toward the 150 days given to cure the violation.

 NOTE: Adjustments may be considered by the ARC for inclement weather and extenuating circumstances.
+Violations have an urgent timeline and that may include ARC approval if the mitigation is not like/kind material, design, and footprint.
+(See Violations.)